 In order to touch base with parents on student progress, the teachers will each hold parent/teacher conferences twice each year.
 We truly appreciate your partnership in helping your child grow and look forward to these meetings.
+Conference dates are listed on the school calendar.
 These dates are flexible to meet the needs of both teachers and families.
 If you have any concerns throughout the year, please do not hesitate to contact your child's teacher or the director immediately.
 Supporting you and your child is our priority.